ClickHouse/ClickHouse/benchmark/README.md

 If the system contains a cache for query results, it should be disabled.

-If the system performs caching for source data (buffer pools and similar), it is ok.
+It is okay if the system performs caching for source data (buffer pools and similar).
 If the cache or buffer pools can be flushed, it should be flushed before the first run of every query.

 If the system contains a cache for intermediate data, it should be disabled if this cache is located near the end of the query execution pipeline, thus similar to a query result cache.

 ### Incomplete Results